harsha711/SE_Project_Grp_27/Proj 2/Howl2Go_backend/documentation/LLM_API_DOCUMENTATION.md

 ### "No items found"
 - Criteria might be too restrictive
 - Database might not have matching items
-- Use `/parse` endpoint to debug criteria
+- Try relaxing your query constraints

 ## License
 Part of Howl2Go project - SE_Project_Grp_27